Alexander McDougall: Prelude to revolution

 When revolutionary fervor grew with resistance to the Stamp Act, McDougall became active in the Sons of Liberty, and later was a leader in the movement in the colony of New York.
-Difficulties in the city and colony were increased by the Quartering Act, which required the colonists to provide housing and support to the British troops.
+Difficulties in the city and colony were increased by the Quartering Act, which required the colonists to provide housing and support to British regulars.
 The Province of New York assembly had refused to pass appropriations for their housing in 1767 and 1768, and had been prorogued.
-Then, the new assembly of 1769 approved money for the quartering of British troops.
+Then, the new assembly of 1769 approved money for the quartering of regulars.
 On 16 December 1769 McDougall wrote and printed an anonymous broadside, To the Betrayed Inhabitants, which criticized the assembly's vote and sparked the Battle of Golden Hill.
 He was accused of libel and arrested on 7 February 1770, but refused to post bail, so he was jailed.
 He spent two periods in jail, for a total of about five months, but wasn't convicted and was released in 1771.
 His imprisonment became another cause for protest.
-In an effort to paint him as a political martyr, the Sons of Liberty called him, "the Wilkes of America," after John Wilkes, a British politician who was imprisoned for defying the authority of the government.
+In an effort to paint him as a political martyr, the Sons of Liberty called him, "the Wilkes of America," after John Wilkes, a radical British politician who was imprisoned for defying the authority of the government.
 This was symbolized by the group and was incorporated into the protests.

 McDougall became the street leader of the Sons of Liberty, and organized continued protests until the city became under de facto control of the Patriots in 1775.
 He organized the city's reaction to the Tea Tax in 1773 and led their action, similar to the Boston Tea Party.
 He became a member of the Committees of Correspondence and Safety, the New York City Committee of Sixty and when New York established their revolutionary government in 1775, he was elected to the New York Provincial Congress.
 It was during this prelude to the Revolution that McDougall became close friends with Alexander Hamilton.